-The usual full-time semester load is 15-16 credits.
-Students of proven ability, as well as seniors in their last semester, may enroll for more than 18 credits only with the permission of the Undergraduate Dean.
+Students of proven ability, as well as seniors in their last semester, may enroll for more than 18 credits with the permission of the Undergraduate Dean.
+Send overload requests to: rscdean@sage.edu.

-Additional tuition (overload fee) is charged for credits above 18 per fall or spring term.
-See Tuition and Fees on Sage.edu for relevant information.
-Students on academic probation may not enroll for more than four courses (usually 13 credits) per term.
+Note: an overload fee is charged for term credits above 18 (fall or spring).
+See Tuition and Fees information on Sage.edu.